oracle-livelabs/apex/nyc-genai-lab/2-schools-on-map/2-schools-on-map.md

 ## Introduction

 In this lab, you learn to create a Map region and display the schools as Points on the map.
-You also learn to customize and filter the results on the map based on the faceted search results.
+You also learn to customize and filter results on the map based on faceted search results.

-**Note:** The screenshots in this workshop are taken using Dark Mode in APEX 24.1.2
+**Note:** The screenshots in this workshop are taken using Dark Mode in APEX 24.2

 Estimated Time: 10 minutes